 When the kitten is about six to seven months old, their adult teeth should now begin to develop.
-In order for adult teeth to develop, milk teeth must fall out on their own.
+In order for adult teeth to grow, milk teeth must fall out on their own.
 Sometimes the baby tooth does not fall out and continues to cover the space where the adult (permanent) tooth should come out.

-When milk teeth do not fall out to make room for permanent teeth, they are called retained milk teeth and each must be surgically removed.
-While the primary teeth and permanent teeth try to occupy the same space, these double rows of teeth overload the mouth and food becomes trapped between the teeth.
+When milk teeth do not fall out to make room for permanent teeth, they are called retained milk teeth, and each must be surgically removed.
+While the primary teeth and permanent teeth try to occupy the same space, these double rows of teeth overload the mouth, and food becomes trapped between the teeth.

-Trapped pieces of food can cause a periodontal disease of the gums.
+Trapped pieces of food can cause periodontal disease of the gums.
 In addition, the presence of double teeth also means that there will be double roots.

 This will prevent the normal development of the tooth socket and eventually erode the gingival support around the adult tooth.
 Retained primary teeth should be surgically extracted in order not to cause an advanced dental problem.

 Kitten dental care and prevention of possible dental problems at home